-South Pacific: French Polynesia and Samoa Create Marine Protected Areas
+The Oceans: French Polynesia, Portugal and Samoa Create Marine Protected Areas

-At last week’s United Nations (U.N.)
-Ocean Conference in France, French Polynesia announced the creation of what will be the world’s largest Marine Protected Area (MPA) while Samoa adopted a plan that will include the establishment of nine new fully protected MPAs.
+At this month’s United Nations (U.N.)
+Ocean Conference in France, in announcements affecting the South Pacific Ocean, French Polynesia said it will create the world’s largest Marine Protected Area (MPA) while Samoa adopted a plan that will include the establishment of nine new fully protected MPAs.
+At the same time Portugal announced the establishment of a new MPA in the Atlantic Ocean.

 French Polynesia Announces World’s Largest Marine Protected Area

 French Polynesia announced the creation of the world’s largest Marine Protected Area (MPA), at the U.N.
-Ocean Conference in Nice, France.
+Ocean Conference in Nice, France in early June.
 The MPA will cover the entirety of the country’s exclusive economic zone (EEZ), almost 5 million square kilometers (more than 1.9 million square miles) and will restrict extractive practices like deep-sea mining and bottom-trawling, a destructive type of fishing that drags large nets along the seafloor.

 Of that 5 million, 1.1 million square kilometers (424,712 square miles) will be designated as a highly or fully protected area, known as class 1 and 2, where only traditional coastal fishing, ecotourism and scientific exploration, will be allowed.
 The government has also pledged to add an additional 500,000 square kilometers (193, 051 square miles) to the highly protected area by World Ocean Day 2026.

-“We have been managing this EEZ wisely for centuries, using the techniques that were passed on from the generations before us and our ancestors,” French Polynesia’s President, Moetai Brotherson, told TIME.
+“We have been managing this EEZ wisely for centuries, using the techniques that were passed on from the generations before us and our ancestors,” said French Polynesia’s President, Moetai Brotherson.
 “But now we wanted to take a bold step to be in line with the international standards of the International Union for Conservation of Nature (IUCN).”

 Much remains to be done